Rwenot/GetCleanDataCourseProject/CodeBook.md

 collected and processed before I began working with the data.

 For the class project, we were asked to

-1. Merge the training and the test sets to create one data set.
+*1. Merge the training and the test sets to create one data set.

-2. Extracts only the measurements on the mean and standard deviation for each measurement.
+*2. Extract only the measurements on the mean and standard deviation for each measurement.

-3. Uses descriptive activity names to name the activities in the data set
+*3. Use descriptive activity names to name the activities in the data set

-4. Appropriately labels the data set with descriptive variable names.
+*4. Appropriately label the data set with descriptive variable names.

-5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+*5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 The data contains the following features of interest for this project:

-Subjects:
-30 individuals
+*Subjects: 30 individuals

-Activities:
-6 - Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying
+*Activities: 6 - Walking, Walking Upstairs, Walking Downstairs, Sitting, Standing, Laying

-Variables:
-561 variables (features) per observation - based on detecting the motion of smartphones
+*Variables: 561 variables (features) per observation - based on detecting the motion of smartphones

  Other than calculating averages, removing some variables, reorganizing data structures,  and renaming things, there were no transformations made to the data as received.